rohitrawatcse/rohitrawatcse/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://rohitrawatcse.netlify.app/)**

-- 🔭 I’m currently working on `GPTSKILLZ`.
+- 🔭 I’m currently working on `Rohit Rawat Kosh`.

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 I’m currently learning `DevOps - Git and Github, Jenkins, Docker, Ansible, Kubernetes, Nagios [ Azure | AWS | GCP ]`

 - 👯 I’m looking to collaborate for `Projects`